lemon65/Crypto/README.md

 ## Help:
   * If you need help you can email me @ lemon65.twitch@gmail.com, or talk with me on our discord [https://discord.gg/GPuthMD]. user name is lemon65.

+## Disclaimer:
+  * I am not the NSA, this program was made for fun and might have security flaws. please use at your own risk.

 ## Copyright:

 #################### Copyright (c) 2016 RamCommunity #################